 - Track when these teams win games

-- Set alerts for when lines open on their next contests
+- Set alerts for when lines open on their next games

 - Place bets quickly at the best available price

-- Maintain consistent unit sizing (don't increase bets after wins)
+- Keep consistent unit sizing (don't increase bets after wins)

-The beauty of this approach is that it removes emotion from the equation.
-You're no longer trying to "handicap" individual games - you're exploiting a proven market inefficiency with mechanical precision.
+This removes emotion from the process.
+You're not trying to handicap individual games — you're following a proven market pattern with mechanical discipline.

-While the core system is powerful on its own, several situational factors can enhance its effectiveness:
+The core system works on its own, but a few situational factors can improve it:

-One of my favorite refinements is combining this bad-team angle with weather factors.
-When the conditions favor scoring variance (high winds, extreme temperatures), the advantage increases significantly.
+One of my favorite add-ons is combining this bad-team angle with weather factors.
+When conditions favor scoring variance (high winds, extreme temperatures), the advantage increases.

-Specifically, when bad teams are coming off wins and playing in stadiums with winds blowing out at 8+ mph, the ROI jumps by nearly 3 percentage points over the baseline system.
+Specifically, when bad teams are coming off wins and playing in stadiums with winds blowing out at 8+ mph, the ROI jumps by nearly 3 percentage points over the baseline.

-The system performs particularly well in divisional games, where familiarity can level the playing field.
-Bad teams coming off wins against divisional opponents have historically produced a positive ROI when betting them in the next divisional contest.
+The system performs especially well in divisional matchups, where familiarity can level the playing field.
+Bad teams coming off wins against divisional opponents have historically produced a positive ROI when you bet them in the next divisional contest.

-This makes intuitive sense - divisional opponents have extensive knowledge of each other, reducing the talent gap between good and bad teams.
+This makes sense — divisional opponents know each other well, which shrinks the talent gap between good and bad teams.

-- Bad teams coming off wins where they were substantial favorites (rare but happens)
+- Bad teams coming off wins where they were big favorites (rare but it happens)

 - Games with severe pitching mismatches (ace vs. 5th starter)